wallter/laravel-ai-code-analysis/README.md

 - **Analysis Limits**

-  Set limits to control the scope of analysis.
+  Set global limits to control the scope of analysis inside the `config/ai.php` configuration.
+Each of the `parse:files` and `code:analyze` commands offers options (`--limit-class=1 --limit-method=1`) to allow for fine graned testing and calibration of AI prompts.

   ```php
   'analysis_limits' => [